theSaarco/igz_services/vscode/README.md

 * A service exposing the deployment
 * External access methods:
   * An Ingress exposing the code-server as an external URL
-  * A NodePort exposing the same through the app-cluster nodes using a specific port
+  * A NodePort exposing the same through the app-cluster nodes using a specific port (you need to specify that you want the NodePort to be deployed)

   > ## **Note:** The NodePort is essentially a **security hole** and must never be deployed in production
   >